Anemia is a disorder in which there are too few red blood cells in the blood.

 Before birth, doctors may do a prenatal ultrasound and may sometimes see signs of anemia in the fetus.

 After birth, the diagnosis of anemia is based on symptoms and is confirmed with tests done on a sample of the newborn's blood.
+Additionally, in the United States, newborns are screened for some of the causes of anemia, such as G6PD deficiency, in some states.

 - For anemia caused by rapid blood loss, fluids by vein and a blood transfusion